$23.86 Million in Sales Expected for GAN Limited (NASDAQ:GAN) This Quarter

-According to Zacks, analysts expect that GAN will report full-year sales of $106.96 million for the current year, with estimates ranging from $105.10 million to $108.82 million.
-For the next year, analysts expect that the company will post sales of $141.22 million, with estimates ranging from $139.93 million to $142.50 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for GAN.
+On average, analysts expect that GAN will report full-year sales of $106.96 million for the current fiscal year, with estimates ranging from $105.10 million to $108.82 million.
+For the next year, analysts anticipate that the firm will report sales of $141.22 million, with estimates ranging from $139.93 million to $142.50 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for GAN.

-GAN (NASDAQ:GAN) last posted its quarterly earnings results on Sunday, May 16th.
-The company reported ($0.11) EPS for the quarter, missing the consensus estimate of ($0.02) by ($0.09).
-The business had revenue of $27.84 million during the quarter, compared to analysts’ expectations of $24.81 million.
+GAN (NASDAQ:GAN) last released its quarterly earnings data on Sunday, May 16th.
+The company reported ($0.11) earnings per share for the quarter, missing the consensus estimate of ($0.02) by ($0.09).
+The company had revenue of $27.84 million during the quarter, compared to the consensus estimate of $24.81 million.
 GAN had a negative net margin of 46.37% and a negative return on equity of 12.65%.
-The business’s revenue for the quarter was up 263.0% on a year-over-year basis.
+The company’s quarterly revenue was up 263.0% on a year-over-year basis.

-In other news, Director David Goldberg sold 7,500 shares of the business’s stock in a transaction dated Wednesday, May 26th.
+In other GAN news, Director Michael Jr. Smurfit sold 3,500 shares of GAN stock in a transaction on Friday, June 11th.
+The shares were sold at an average price of $17.60, for a total transaction of $61,600.00.
+Following the transaction, the director now directly owns 290,739 shares of the company’s stock, valued at approximately $5,117,006.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director David Goldberg sold 7,500 shares of GAN stock in a transaction on Wednesday, May 26th.
 The stock was sold at an average price of $17.14, for a total transaction of $128,550.00.
-Following the completion of the sale, the director now owns 26,147 shares in the company, valued at approximately $448,159.58.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Following the transaction, the director now directly owns 26,147 shares in the company, valued at $448,159.58.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 14,655 shares of company stock valued at $254,405 in the last 90 days.
+9.14% of the stock is currently owned by company insiders.

-Institutional investors have recently added to or reduced their stakes in the stock.
-American International Group Inc. lifted its position in GAN by 33.2% during the 1st quarter.
-American International Group Inc. now owns 18,649 shares of the company’s stock worth $339,000 after acquiring an additional 4,643 shares in the last quarter.
-The Manufacturers Life Insurance Company acquired a new position in GAN during the 4th quarter worth approximately $289,000.
-EMC Capital Management lifted its position in GAN by 67.2% during the 1st quarter.
-EMC Capital Management now owns 47,381 shares of the company’s stock worth $862,000 after acquiring an additional 19,042 shares in the last quarter.
-Gamco Investors INC. ET AL acquired a new position in GAN during the 4th quarter worth approximately $2,151,000.
-Finally, MAI Capital Management acquired a new position in GAN during the 1st quarter worth approximately $206,000.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Rockefeller Capital Management L.P. purchased a new position in GAN during the 1st quarter worth $34,000.
+Hudock Inc. purchased a new position in GAN during the 1st quarter worth $47,000.
+First Mercantile Trust Co. purchased a new position in shares of GAN in the 1st quarter worth about $86,000.
+Citigroup Inc. boosted its holdings in shares of GAN by 1,188.5% in the 4th quarter.
+Citigroup Inc. now owns 4,587 shares of the company’s stock worth $93,000 after buying an additional 4,231 shares during the last quarter.
+Finally, Royal Bank of Canada boosted its holdings in shares of GAN by 221.0% in the 1st quarter.
+Royal Bank of Canada now owns 5,592 shares of the company’s stock worth $102,000 after buying an additional 3,850 shares during the last quarter.
 42.54% of the stock is currently owned by hedge funds and other institutional investors.

 GAN Company Profile